newmanno/TopNet/README.md

 # TopNet: A network topology analysis program written using NetworkX
 > This network analysis pipeline takes a user-submitted network and calculates topological properties of the network.
+The scripts in this pipeline are written to be used in conjunction with another pipeline that was used to create the network based off various statistical thresholds.
+Users can still use the pipeline proposed here so long as the network file is in the proper format (examples have been included).

 ## Table of contents
 * [General info](#general-info)